facebookresearch/OrienterNet/README.md

 <details>
 <summary>[Click to expand]</summary>

 To make sure that the results are consistent over time, we used OSM data downloaded from [Geofabrik](https://download.geofabrik.de/) in November 2021.
 By default, the dataset scripts `maploc.data.[mapillary,kitti].prepare` download pre-generated raster tiles.
 If you wish to use different OSM classes, you can pass `--generate_tiles`, which will download and use our prepared raw `.osm` XML files.

-You may alternatively download more recent files.
+You may alternatively download more recent files from [Geofabrik](https://download.geofabrik.de/).
+Download either compressed XML files as `.osm.bz2` or binary files `.osm.pbf`, which need to be converted to XML files `.osm`, for example using Osmium: ` osmium cat xx.osm.pbf -o xx.osm`.

 </details>